ambroiseRabier/SquadTS/README.md

 5. Use an IDE like Webstorm (free) or VSCode (free)
 6. Finish reading \*_dev_ section.

+### Generate a plugin base

+Get started fast and avoid boilerplate code with:
+`npm run generate-plugin auto-kick-unassigned` will generate `auto-kick-unassigned` base files inside `"plugins"` folder.

+The generated files will include documentation and examples.

 ### Tests

 The project uses Vitest, Vitest does not typecheck which greatly enhance speed of running test.